 The district occupies the montane zone, which extends between the grasslands and shrublands of the lower elevations to sub-alpine forests at higher elevations.
-Much of this region is a fire-dependent ecosystem that historically experienced frequent natural ignitions that maintained an open stand structure and diverse vegetation composition.
+Much of this region is a fire-dependent ecosystem that historically experienced frequent natural ignitions that maintained an open forest stand structure and diverse vegetation composition.
 Natural resource management policies and changing ecological conditions have interacted in ways that resulted in hazardous fuel conditions throughout the district.
-Continuous rapid expansion of the WUI, coupled with the accumulation of hazardous fuels in a fire-prone region suffering from prolonged drought has set the stage for catastrophic wildfires with significant risk to life and property.
+Continuous and rapid urban development has created the expansion of the WUI, coupled with the accumulation of hazardous fuels in a fire-prone region suffering from prolonged drought has set the stage for catastrophic wildfires with significant risk to life and property.
 Steep topography and narrow dead end roads complicate an already potentially catastrophic scenario.
-NFFPD has experienced several large fire events in recent history in parts of its district, including the 138,114-acre Hayman Fire in 2002, the 10,761-acre Hi Meadow Fire in 2000, and the 11,853-acre Buffalo Creek Fire in 1996.
-However, much of NFFPD is still heavily forested and high accumulations of hazardous fuels occur in and near many of the communities in the area.